Isabel70/MOVIE-tmdb-database/README.md

 Questions:
-Which genres are more popular and profitable
+1.Which genres are more popular and profitable?
-Which company make the most profit
+2.Which director make the most profit?
-What keywords are the most popular
+3.What keywords are the most popular?
-Which movies are the most popular or profitable
+4.Which movies are the most popular or profitable?
-The correlation between features
+5.The correlation between features?

 Procedure
 1. Performed data cleaning(remove NaN values and non relevant features)